AmadeusITGroup/Checkout-Experience-iOS/README.md

     // Handle the success here
 }
 ```

-The `status` contains one of the following values:
+In case of error sent back to your application, the SDK has closed for the current `ppid`.
+Depending on the error type and the payment status explained below, you will either have to check the status by a server to server call or you can restart the SDK using the same ppid in case of canceled payment.

+Types :

+- `AMPaymentStatus` is an `enum`:
-- `success`: the checkout was successful, you can now check the payment status from your back-end
+    - `success`: the checkout was successful, you can now check the payment status from your server
     - `failure`: the checkout failed
-- `unknown`: the checkout status is unknown, you have to check the payment status from your back-end
+    - `unknown`: the checkout status is unknown, you have to check the payment status from your server
     - `cancellation`: the checkout was cancelled by the user

+- error is of `CheckoutError` class and contains :
+    - `type`: of `AMErrorType`
+    - `feature`: of `AMErrorFeature`

+- `AMErrorType` is an `enum`:
+    - `networkFailure`: the SDK can't reach the server due a network/timeout problem
+    - `unexpectedError`: An unexpected error has occured, you need to check the payment status from your server
+    - `paymentError`: The payment has been rejected at authorization time
+    - `sessionTimeout`: The `ppid` has expired and can't be used anymore

+- `AMErrorFeature` is an `enum`:
+    - `loadMethodOfPayments` : error occured at load time
+    - `addCreditCard` : error occured at the step of payment with card
+    - `addAlternativeMethodOfPayment` : error occured at the step of payment with alteranative method of payment.
+    - `verifyAfterRedirection` : error occured after 3DS or authentication for alteranative method of payment.
+    - `webViewRedirection` : error occured at redirection time (3DS or authentication)
+    - `binValidation` : error occured at bin check for card number.
+    - `obFeesComputation` : error occured at fees computation time for card number
+    - `none` : error occured and no action was performed

+Once the payment has been completed or the SDK closed due to some error, perform a server to server call with the message `AMA_PAY_GetPaymentStatus` (XML) or `GET payment/checkout-forms/{PPID}` (REST) to get the status of the authorisation and other information about it.

 ### Customization